ComposableTimeSeriesForestClassifier#

 clone()

-Obtain a clone of the object with same hyper-parameters.
+Obtain a clone of the object with same hyper-parameters and config.

 clone_tags(estimator[, tag_names])

-Clone tags from another estimator as dynamic override.
+Clone tags from another object as dynamic override.

 create_test_instance([parameter_set])